tvpollet/beautiful-jekyll/_pages/papers.md

 # **Research papers**

 Click the number for the corresponding paper to download a copy (it will open in a new window), if available.
 You will need adobe acrobat reader to read these papers.
-These papers are for reference only i.e. personal, educational, non-commercial use (also see the [disclaimer](https://bmcpsychology.biomedcentral.com/articles/10.1186/s40359-020-0370-4)).
+These papers are for reference only i.e. personal, educational, non-commercial use (also see the [disclaimer](https://tvpollet.github.io/disclaimer/).

 ## **Preprints.**

 *Cite at your own risk, feedback welcome*

+* **Pollet, T.V.**, Dawson, S., Tovée, M.J., Cornelissen, P.L., & Cornelissen, K.K.
+(2020, June 17).
+Engagement with fat talk as a function of social comparison and body image concerns: Two replication studies support main effects but do not support an interaction effect. _PsyArxiv_ [https://doi.org/10.31234/osf.io/a6k2c](https://doi.org/10.31234/osf.io/a6k2c)

 * Malcolm, C., Saxton, T.K., McCarty, K., Roberts, S.G.B., & **Pollet, T.V.** (2020, May 8).
 Extraversion is associated with advice network size, but not network density or emotional closeness to network members.  _PsyArxiv_ [https://doi.org/10.31234/osf.io/gw8dh](https://doi.org/10.31234/osf.io/gw8dh)